Ferrite Core Memory

 http://www.mirebs.com/fozu/ru/_mod_ru.html

-With this description:
+With the following description:

 М-4 или М4